A 2008 Transportation Bond Project

 - Provide landscaping in designated areas along the project

 The Engineering & Property Management (E&PM) project team will manage the Rea Road Project through a four stage process.

 to learn how City projects are selected, designed and built.

 Planning & Design Phase

 The project team of city staff and engineering professionals at the Michael Baker Corporation (formerly LPA Group) conducted the first public meeting in 2003.
 They identified issues of concern to citizens and neighborhoods along the Rea Road corridor.
-Click here to view all citizen issues
+Click here to view all

 During the Planning Phase, the project team worked on the following: